mdarif/JavaScript-Boilerplate/README.md

         })(window.MODULE = window.MODULE || {}, jQuery);

-    The above code defined the `MODULE` namespace and also passed true values of jquery and undefined to the inner component.
-    Instead of `MODULE` you can define your project name or application name as well and that would be global namespace under which all the other components would be defined.
-So for e.g. if it is a coke project instead of `MODULE` you can even write `COKE` as well.
+    The above code defines the `MODULE` namespace and also passes true values of `jquery` and `undefined` to the inner component.
+Instead of `MODULE` you can define your project name or application name as well and that would become your global namespace under which all the other components should be declared/defined.
+For e.g. if it is a project name `MYPROJECT` instead of `MODULE` you can even write `MYPROJECT` as well.

-    Once you have defined the wrapper you can start of modules inside the global namespace.
+    Once you have defined the wrapper (global namespace), you can start of modules inside the global namespace.

-2. The second step would be to define the components which can be page level or widget level too.
+2. The second step would be to define the components, which can be page level or widget level too.

 	```javascript
     MODULE.subModule = (function () {